 A[31:24] MCST Address

+A[23:16] 00

-A[23:16] 00 A[15:0] offset
+A[15:0] offset

 In CBLT operation the data coming from different boards are tagged with the HEADER and with the EOB words containing the GEO address in the 5 MSB (see also § 5.14).
 In the Mod.
-V767AB (i.e. the version without the JAUX) it is possible to perform a write access to the GEO register (see § 3.4) and it is up to the user to write the GEO address in this register before executing the CBLT operation.
+V767B (i.e. the version without the JAUX) it is up to the user to write the GEO address (this operation is possible only if the JAUX is not present) in the GEO register before executing the CBLT operation.
 If the GEO address is not written in the relevant register before performing the CBLT operation, it will not be possible to identify the module which the data are coming from.